 If you have a dog that loves to play in muddy puddles or just enjoys swimming, then you may be no stranger to skin infections.
 Dogs that spend a lot of time being damp and dirty are pretty good candidates for bacterial or fungal skin infections.

-Antibiotics and/or ear-drops prescribed by your veterinarian.
+Antibiotics and/or ear-drops can be prescribed by your veterinarian.

 Keep your eye on a bacterial infection as occasionally it can become deep rooted.
 In this case you'll likely see